NordicSemiconductor/Android-nRF-Connect/documentation/Macros/README.md

 A macro may have zero or more **assert-server-service** or **assert-service** in random order.

-These two sections
+These two sections (one for the Server and one for Client) are added automatically by nRF Connect when imported, based on the services, characteristics and descriptors used in the macro.
+More restrictive asserts may be created by the user (for example to ensure presense of a characteristic that is not used by macro).

 A sample XML structure is shown above.

 ### Operations

 This chapter lists operations that are currently supported by nRF Connect.
-Based on their functionality they have been divided into:
+Based on their functionality they are divided into these groups:

 - Client operations
 - Server operations
 - Other

-The XML representation is similar to one in Automated tests to allow macros be converted to a test, however not all of them are supported in Automated tests.
-Also, automated tests allow operations like **connect**, **discover-services**, **disconnect**, **dfu**, etc. which are not supported by macros.
+The XML representation of a macro is similar to one used by [Automated tests](../Automated tests/README.md).
+This allows macros be converted to tests.
+However not all of oppeartions or attributes are supported in Automated tests.
+Also, Automated tests allow operations like **connect**, **discover-services**, **disconnect**, **dfu**, etc., or attributes like **espected** or **timeout**, which are not supported by macros.

-All instance-id attributes are optional and set to 0 by default.
+All **instance-id** attributes are optional and set to 0 by default.

 #### Client operations

-The following opertations are using the remote device attributes.
+The following opertations are using the remote device attributes and may be used to write or read data to device's characteristics or descriptors, or to wait for notifications.

 ##### Read characteristic